tomaskraus/ble-midi-box/README.md

-# BLE-MIDI-Box
+# BLE-sustain-pedal

-Bluetooth MIDI controller sw and hw, for adding standard features missing on some bluetooth keyboard controllers.
+Bluetooth MIDI sustain pedal device, any sustain pedal with 6.5mm jack can plug into.

 ## Why to use